-The application process for "wild to raptor rehabilitation," is simplified, as approval of a suitable release site is not necessary.
-No permit fee is charged.
+The application process to relocate prairie dogs live to a raptor rehabilitator or the black footed ferret program is simplified, as approval of a suitable release site is not necessary.
 Potential applicants should contact their local District Wildlife Manager for details about the process and requirements.

 Applicants and permittees are required to comply with all related federal, state and local laws, rules, regulations, guidelines and protocols regarding trespass, wildlife, transport, pesticide application etc. related to this activity.

 CPW does not itself directly participate in or provide on-site management of relocation processes.
 Most relocation efforts are coordinated by local governments or private/non-profit groups, with the actual capture, transport and relocation usually handled by contract with a private company or individual with skills in this area.

 Public interest in urban and suburban black-tailed prairie dog populations is strong in some regions of the state.
 Especially in suburban and urban areas, where development is planned for old-field communities on which prairie dogs have been living, public desire for alternatives to colony destruction can be substantial.
 When suitable release sites are available, and there is local support for relocation, prairie dog relocation can be permitted.

 The current statutes and regulations that form the framework for the application processes can be viewed under the